charleymroberts/workout-tracker/README.md

     This option displays a list of the user's exercise types, stating how many minutes they have done so far in the current week, what their weekly target is, and either the encouragement to 'keep going!' if they have not yet met their target or the message 'well done!' if they have.

-    The program assumes that each week begins on a Monday.
-This is because gym usage statistics (such as Google's 'Popular Times' feature) indicate that gym usage tends to be highest on a Monday and gradually decreases throughout the week towards the end of the weekend, so beginning the week on a Monday is most likely to be relevant to users.
+    Each week begins on a Monday.
+This is a deliberate decision because gym usage statistics (such as Google's 'Popular Times' feature) indicate that gym usage tends to be highest on a Monday and gradually decreases throughout the week towards the end of the weekend, so beginning the week on a Monday is most likely to be relevant to users.

 ![view progress screenshot](images/option-2-screenshot.png)